 Can overlap with Fireball Eyeballs, if and only if the flames or smoke extend past the boundaries denoted by the eye sockets and face.

 Compare Sparkling Stream of Tears, where someone who is moving fast while crying leaves a trail of star-like tears flowing from their eyes behind them.
+Compare Colorful Contrails, which may apply only to a character's eyes.

 Not to be confused with Eye Beams, which shoot forward from the pupils and usually deal damage.